A Guide to Ischemic Heart Disease

-Fortunately, ischemic heart disease can be treated successfully with lifestyle changes, medicines, and surgical procedures.
-Even better, you can reduce your risk of ischemic heart disease by following heart-healthy practices, such as eating a low-fat, low-sodium diet, being physically active, not smoking, and maintaining a healthy body weight.
+You can reduce your risk of this disease by following heart-healthy practices.
+This includes eating a low-fat, low-sodium diet, being physically active, not smoking, and maintaining a moderate body weight.

 Common symptoms of ischemic heart disease

-- May feel as if pain starting in the chest spreads to the arms, back, or other areas
+- may feel as if pain, pressure, heaviness, or tightness starting in the chest is spreading to the arms, back, or other areas

-- Occurs when the heart must work harder, usually during physical exertion
+- occur when the heart must work harder, usually during physical exertion

-In some cases, ischemic heart disease can be life threatening.
-Seek immediate medical care (call 911) if you, or someone you are with, have any of these life-threatening symptoms including:
+Ischemic heart disease can cause a heart attack.
+Seek immediate medical care (call 911) for any of these

 A number of factors increase the risk of developing ischemic heart disease.
 Not all people with risk factors will get ischemic heart disease.
 Risk factors for ischemic heart disease include: